Civility/weather/README.md

 ## Usage

-1. Start the development server:
+1. Start the development server (vite --port 8080"):

    ```bash
    npm run dev

    ```

-2. Open your browser and navigate to http://localhost:3000.
+2. Open your browser and navigate to http://localhost:8080.

 ## Components